The Rising Credit Card Debt Epidemic: How to Avoid or Overcome It.

-Credit card debt in the United States crossed $1T for the for the first time in history this year.
-Sadly, this may only be the beginning of the historic rise.
-In the chart below, you will notice that the other peaks are closely correlated with recessions, both 2008 (the Great Recession) and 2020 (the Pandemic).
-Assuming a recession is imminent, as forecasted by economists, the level of credit card debt might continue to rise.
-The reason for the significant increase during recessions is generally due to job loss which results in people needing to rely on credit cards for living expenses.
+Credit card debt in the United States is approximately $1.2 trillion.
+That's not a typo; it's trillion with a "T." In the chart below, you will notice the historic rise as well as previous peaks which are closely correlated with recessions, both in 2008 (the Great Recession) and in 2020 (the Pandemic).
+The reason for the significant increase during recessions is generally due to job loss which results in people needing to rely on credit cards for day-to-day living expenses.

 Credit card debt is easier to avoid than escape, but that doesn't mean it's easy to avoid, just easier.
-What I mean is that once you have credit card debt, it's difficult to dig out of that hole for a variety of reasons and in hindsight it would have been easier just to avoid it.
+Because once you have credit card debt, it's difficult to dig out of that hole for a variety of reasons and in hindsight it would have been easier just to avoid it.
 But how can you avoid it?
 There aren't many easy solutions, but below are a few options:

 1) Don't use one: This isn't one that I personally recommend unless self-control is a significant problem for you.
 Credit cards provide convenience and typically rewards for using them which is why I still use mine regularly.
-In this option you are left with using cash, which seems borderline insane in today's world, or using your debit card.
+In this option you are left with using cash, which seems borderline insane in today's world, or using your debit card for everything.

 2) Set a spending limit: Some credit cards, such as American Express, will allow you to establish a monthly spending limit.
 This will help ensure you can pay the monthly balance and don't overspend.